How are blood clots treated?

 - Compression stockings: These tight-fitting stockings provide pressure to help reduce leg swelling or prevent blood clots from forming.

 - Surgery: In a catheter-directed thrombolysis procedure, specialists direct a catheter (a long tube) to the blood clot.
-The catheter delivers medication directly to the clot, helping it dissolve.
+The catheter delivers medication directly to the clot to help it dissolve.
 In thrombectomy surgery, doctors use special instruments to carefully remove a blood clot.

 - Stents: Doctors may decide if a stent is necessary to keep a blood vessel open.